-Timed Entry Is Required For Rocky Mountain National Park
+Timed Entry Is No Longer Required For Rocky Mountain National Park

-To limit the number of visitors in the park during Covid-19, Rocky Mountain National Park has instituted a timed entry reservation system.
+To limit the number of visitors in the park during Covid-19, Rocky Mountain National Park instituted a timed entry reservation system June 4, 2020.
 Rocky Mountain National Park reservations open up one month in advance for the entire next month.
 For example, on July 1st, reservations for the entire month of August go live.

 If you missed these reservations, the NPS releases a small number of reservations at 8 am MT 2 days prior to your arrival date.
 For example, on July 3rd, a small number of reservations for July 5th go live.